mxcube/mxcubeqt/docs/source/user_manual.rst

 .. note::
     MXCuBE does not respond anymore.

-* Kill MXCuBE and restart it.
+* Start a new MXCuBE instance by clicking on the MXCuBE icon.
+Previous instnce will be terminated and a new one will be started.

 .. note::
    My sample is not mounted/unmounted when I click on mount/unmount.